 There are so many incredible art museums and public works to explore around NYC, but who has the time to hit them all?
 This camp makes it possible, getting kids’ creative juices flowing with daily Art & Play adventures in the city—each week explores a special theme, such as LEGO Sculpture or Art & Robots, with outings to match.
 The groups head back to the studio for lunch after the field trip, then put their fresh ideas into an art project before a full afternoon of games, yoga and dance.
 All art supplies, museum admission and daily snacks are provided, and the helpful staff is around to assist little ones in bringing their ideas to life through drawing, coloring, painting and sculpting.
 Early drop-off and extended day options are available for an additional fee.
 Ages 5–11.

-Children who cite art as their favorite subject will love this bright, colorful Brooklyn studio’s offerings.
-Campers spend their summer days creating masterpieces worthy of special display in their rooms or in the kitchen that go beyond basic at-home projects.
-Each week has a different theme including printmaking, collage, textile and sculptures, while painting and still- life projects teach kids techniques they might not pick up on their own.
+Children who consider art their favorite subject will love this bright, colorful Brooklyn studio’s offerings.
+Campers spend their summer days creating masterpieces worthy of special display in their homes that go beyond basic projects.
+Each week has a different theme, including printmaking, collage, textile and sculptures.
 After working hard in the studio, they’ll cut loose at the nearby park to run through the sprinklers and put that creativity to use in the form of free-time games.
-Ages 4 to 10.
+Ages 4–10.

-The amazing, interactive exhibitions at the Cooper Hewitt, Smithsonian Design Museum provide a base for the exploration of many art forms during these weeklong camps.
-Kids can partake in sessions of all kinds, including those focused in robotics and circuits (Bits and Bots), The Jazz Age (Fashion: Bringing the Jazz to Our Age) and inventing (Product Play).
-Ages 6–10.
+The amazing, interactive exhibitions at Cooper Hewitt provide a base for the exploration of many art forms during these week-long camps.
+Kids can partake in sessions of all kinds, including typography, virtual reality and more.
+Ages 6–12.

-At this camp, children as young as third graders can learn the design skills needed to create anything—from a soaring tower to a magical shop befitting the Potterverse.
+At this camp, children can learn the design skills needed to create anything—from a soaring tower to a magical shop befitting the Potterverse.
 Middle and high school campers can take a stab at using digital 3-D renderings and other tools used by professionals to envision small projects.
-Teenagers who are serious about their ambition, can also work on preparing a portfolio, which includes drawn designs, 3-D modeling and a full- concept project.
+Teenagers who are serious about their ambition can also work on preparing a portfolio.
 Ages 8–18.

-Budding artistes get creative in these weekly art workshops, using a variety of materials and techniques to create masterpieces they show off in a mini art opening.
-With nine different types of art making, the Summer Lab program offerings range from woodwork to clay-work to drawing and building with LEGO bricks.
-Grades K–6.
+Budding artists get creative in these weekly art workshops by using a variety of materials and techniques to create masterpieces they show off in a mini opening.
+With different types of art making, the Summer Lab program offerings range from woodwork and claywork to drawing and building with LEGOs.
+Ages 5–12.

-For those kids who love the kind of functional art that involves using their hands and creating a piece they can hold and even use, this morning camp will fill their mornings with a celebration of ceramics.
-During the three-hour sessions, kids learn various techniques for making the visions in their imagination a reality, including hand-building skills and spinning on the pottery wheel.
+For kids who love the kind of functional art that allows them to create a piece they can use, this morning camp is a must.
+During the three-hour sessions, campers learn various techniques for making the visions in their imagination a reality.
 Though the experienced teachers are there to help guide projects, children who know the basics can choose their own journey with clay or individualize the day’s suggested creation.
 Ages 4 and up.